-Olanzapine is available in several forms, such as tablets (regular or tablets that dissolve in your mouth (called Zyprexa Zydis®)), and a short-acting injection used in cases of emergency.
-Olanzapine is usually taken once a day with or without food.
-Olanzapine should be taken at the same time each day as directed by your doctor.
-Try to connect it with something you do each day (like eating breakfast or brushing your teeth) so that you don't forget.

-Try to avoid alcohol while taking olanzapine.
+Quetiapine is available in tablets and extended release (XR) tablets.
+It is usually taken once daily (XR tablet) or twice daily (regular tablet) with or without food.
+This medication should be taken at the same time(s) each day as directed by your doctor.
+Try to connect taking it with something you do each day (like eating breakfast or brushing your teeth) so you don't forget.
+Try to avoid alcohol while taking quetiapine.